thoth-commits/aa/README.md

 ____

 Patrons suggest mellowing the mind with alcoholic beveerages before venturing
-too far down a list.
+too far down a list as later entries might suffer the vice of antipathy.

 None of these books are zipped.
 If a book ends with the `.zip` extension, rename
 it (eg: `waywf.epub.zip` is `waywf.epub`).